Flow Concurrency & FIFO

 If two requests with the same x-acme-webhook-id header are received within a 10-minute window, the second request will be considered a duplicate and will be ignored.

-Enabling FIFO queue in code-native integrations
+FIFO queues in code-native integrations

 FIFO queues can be enabled in code-native integrations' flows by adding a queueConfig property to your flow.